 You can password-protect the Current Section of your notes.
 OneNote doesn’t protect pages and notebooks, only sections.
 Be careful when locking your notes because if you forget your password, those notes will remain locked forever.
 There is no way to recover forgotten passwords in OneNote.
 Any app that offers password-protection should have a way to help users recover forgotten passwords.

 OneNote has powerful handwriting and typing tools.

 OneNote has one pen type, a ballpoint pen.
-It is a decent writing tool, you won’t feel like you’re missing out on anything.
+It is a decent writing tool and you won’t feel like you’re missing out on anything.
 It has five fixed pen sizes, which is not a wide variety.
 You have plenty of colours and you can even choose your own.
 OneNote has glitter colours too.
 They are fun to use and are smoother (when writing) than plain colours.

 The handwriting experience in OneNote is very good.
 It has improved dramatically over the years, making us question whether buying paid apps is worth it.
-Despite the limited pen choices in the app, like Apple Notes, this free app is worth trying before trying out paid options.
+Despite the limited pen choices in the app, like in Apple Notes, this free app is worth trying before trying out paid options.

 The highlighter in OneNote goes behind your ink.
 It does not dim your notes, even when you layer it.
 It is unique, in that it doesn’t register overlaps of the same colour, for a pleasant highlighting experience.
 OneNote does register the overlaps of different colours.
 It’s impressive.
 The highlighter has five fixed sizes like your pen tool.

 In OneNote, you can save your favourite pens and highlighters to the toolbar.
 You can customise them even after adding them in case you want to change something a bit later.
 You can add as many favourites as you need.
 Whatever the app’s limit, you will not need that many favourite tools.